Menu

 Apr 21, 2011

 For this project, Nursing Station 71 will serve as the CCIT best practice pilot unit.
 NS 71 provides care for medical-surgical neuroscience, epilepsy, and gynecology patients and their families.
-Locally, best practices achieved on NS 71 will be tested and disseminated throughout other UHB medical-surgical units.
+Locally, best practices achieved on NS 71 will be tested and disseminated throughout other UHD medical-surgical units.
 Nationally, best practices will become part of the AONE CCIT database and will be posted on the AONE-CCIT website for dissemination to other CCIT hospitals.

 “This represents a major recognition for our Department of Nursing Services,” said Stephen R. Marrone, EdD, RN-BC, CTN-A, deputy nursing director at SUNY Downstate.
 “The program will help us enhance our professional practice and strengthen our nursing leadership role at the regional and national levels, while achieving our primary goal of improved patient outcomes."